 Large Bakery Size Pistachio Cookies

-Large Bakery Size Pistachio Cookies: Transform your favorite holiday pistachio salad into your favorite holiday cookie.
-Pistachio Salad or Watergate Salad (whichever name you use) is always a staple at our house for the holidays.
-These delicious cookies are made with pistachio pudding, chunks of pineapple, pistachio nuts (or walnuts) and marshmallows.
-A soft chewy cookie with all the flavors we love!
-Follow some of the easy tips listed below to make your own bakery style cookies at home.
+Transform your favorite holiday pistachio salad into your favorite holiday cookie.
+Pistachio Salad or Watergate Salad (whichever name you use) is always a holiday staple at our house.
+These delicious cookies are made with pistachio pudding, chunks of pineapple, pistachio nuts (or walnuts), and marshmallows.
+A soft, chewy cookie with all the flavors we love!
+Follow some of the easy tips below to make bakery-style cookies at home.

 What Makes These Pistachio Cookies Soft and Chewy?

-- BROWN SUGAR: Use more brown sugar then white sugar.
-The light brown sugar creates a thicker, softer, and chewier cookie than using mostly white sugar.
+- BROWN SUGAR: Use more brown sugar than white sugar.
+The light brown sugar creates a thicker, softer, and chewier cookie than one made mainly with white sugar.

-- HANDLING THE DOUGH: When forming the cookie ball, don’t press the dough together too much.
+- HANDLING THE DOUGH: Don’t press the dough together too much when forming the cookie ball.
 Try to keep it airy.
-Only press it together enough for it to stay together.
+Only press it together enough to hold it in place.
 CHILL THE DOUGH BEFORE BAKING: Once the dough is formed into balls and placed on a cookie sheet lined with parchment paper, slide the cookie sheet into the refrigerator for 30-60 minutes.

 ADD A SWIRL OF PISTACHIO FROSTING!